Registration and refreshments

 - Where in Southeast Asia are the best opportunities, such as telecom tower investments in the Philippines?

 - How can investors leverage technology for better infrastructure delivery and operational efficiency?

 - What challenges will technological disruption bring to the portfolios of infrastructure managers, and how can they best prepare?

 Networking coffee break

-Institutional investor perspectives on infrastructure investing in the region
+Institutional investor spotlight: Committing capital in the region

-In these interactive, country-specific roundtable discussions, each group will be joined by an investment expert to discuss the unique set of challenges and project pipelines each region has to offer.
-Designed to promote networking and discussion, the experts will share their experiences in sourcing, executing, and managing deals in their geography, and take a deep dive into what opportunities are on the horizon.
+In these country-specific roundtables, an investment expert will moderate each session to discuss the unique set of risks, challenges, and project pipelines each region has to offer.
+Designed to promote networking and discussion, the experts will share their experiences in sourcing and executing deals in their geographies, as well as the top sectors on the horizon for each country.